martindsouza/ws-opensource/apex-feb.md

 Create a directory where you'd like AFEB to be installed in.
 This is **not** the same directory where your web files reside in.

+_Notes:_

-_Note: If you did not install Git just use the zip version provided in with the USB stick and do not run `git clone`_
+- _If you did not install Git just use the zip version provided in with the USB stick and do not run `git clone`_
+- _`npm install` will probably take a while_
+- _Windows users: You may get an error about missing C++ libraries.
+You can ignore._

 ```bash
 git clone https://github.com/OraOpenSource/apex-frontend-boost.git
 cd apex-frontend-boost